girlscript/winter-of-contributing/DSA/AnalysisOfSearchingAlgorithms/Analysis_of_searching_algorithm.md

+## 2.Interval Search:
-2.**Interval Search**: These algorithms are specially designed for searching in data structures whose elements are already in a sorted array.
+These algorithms are specially designed for searching in data structures whose elements are already in a sorted array.
 They follow the divide and conquer rule.
 example: **Binary Search**